studiopress/genesis-custom-blocks/CONTRIBUTING.md

 1. Smoke test that `.zip` file.
 1. [Create a release](https://github.com/studiopress/genesis-custom-blocks/releases/new), targeting whatever branch you chose in step 1.
 1. Upload the `.zip` file you created to the release page.
-1. The 'Tag version' should be the plugin version preceded with `v`, like `v1.0.0`.
+1. The 'Tag version' should be the plugin version, like `1.0.0`.
 1. There will be a `package/trunk/` directory from running `gulp` earlier.
 Use this to commit the new plugin version to the wp.org SVN repo.
 1. Do `./bin/tag-built.sh`
 1. This will create a built tag of the plugin and push it.
 Then, other plugins or entire sites can require the plugin as a Composer dependency.
+1. If this release was for a release branch, like `1.0`, open a PR from that branch to `develop`.
 1. To resume normal local development, do `composer install`, as running `gulp` will remove the Composer dev dependencies.

 Thanks! :heart: :heart: :heart: